Last Updated on

 - Nursing License: Much like any other license, a nursing license grants permission to the holder to begin practicing as a nurse under a certain set of guidelines.
 A nursing license is granted by a certified official body and states that you have fulfilled all the necessary criteria.
 It allows you to put your knowledge of nursing into practice.
 Without one, you cannot be allowed to work at a hospital or clinic as a nurse.

 - Experience Certificate: Once you have been granted a nursing license, you can begin working at a hospital or a clinic as a nurse.
 You must make sure to adhere to the guidelines and terms on which you were given the license.
-When you wish to move to the UAE for a nursing job, you must have a few years of experience.
+When you wish to move to Dubai for a nursing job, you must have a few years of experience.
 It is an Experience Certificate which states that post getting the required education and nursing license, you have worked for a certain number of years as a nurse.
 It states that you have successfully put your knowledge of nursing to practice and are capable of doing so in any other establishment anywhere in the world.
 In the simplest of words, this certificate is proof of your experience as a nurse.

 Procedure for Document Attestation